jremington/magcal_2D/README.md

 For navigation, the heading relative to magnetic North can be determined very simply by taking the arctangent of the corrected X and Y values.
 The magnetometer MUST be mounted with the Z axis as nearly vertical as possible.

-The calibration procedure proposed here is very simple: an ellipse is fitted to the raw data, an offset is calculated and subtracted, the ellipse is rotated so that the major axis is aligned along X, the data are rescaled to circularize, then rotated back into the original orientation.
+The calibration procedure proposed here is very simple: an ellipse is fitted to the raw data, an offset is calculated and subtracted, the ellipse is rotated so that the major axis is aligned along X, the data are rescaled to circularize the pattern, then rotated back into the original orientation.

 The program output is a 2x2 correction matrix Q and offsets X0 and Y0, so that the corrected magnetometer values are given by